Why Many Indians Don't Trust Mental Health Advice | 🌎 LatestLY

 "I have now luckily found a supportive queer community and a better therapist," Alina added.
 "A lot of counselors and therapists advertise that they are queer-friendly, but they really are not.
 This is quite dangerous to the mental health of so many individuals, especially those coming from traditional or restrictive families."

-As India's top court debates same-sex marriage, the Indian Psychiatric Society extended its support for the cause of equal rights.
-In 2018, the umbrella body issued a statement saying homosexuality is a variant of normal sexuality and not an illness, adding that members of the LGBTQIA+ community should be treated equally.
+As India's top court debates same-sex marriage, the Indian Psychiatric Society has extended its support for the cause of equal rights.
+In 2018, the umbrella body issued a statement saying homosexuality was a variant of normal sexuality and not an illness, adding that members of the LGBTQ community should be treated equally.

 However, some practitioners still carry outdated views when it comes to sexuality.